Self Management

 Self management looks at all the different parts of your life and offers ways to make changes so you can get more out of your life.
 It’s about discovering new ways to deal with the effects of pain on your life, learning new skills, and ‘taking back control’.

 Learning how to manage your pain is a journey.
 Like any journey, it takes time and everyone’s experience is different.
 We know from people living with pain that there are some things which can be really helpful.
-Live Well with Pain called these the Ten Footsteps, read this leaflet to find out about the Ten Footsteps.
+Live Well with Pain have a helpful resource called Ten Footsteps to Living Well with Pain.

 Pain Concern has developed a paper-based tool for patients to prepare themselves to bring up their concerns and worries in appointments.
 Designed to help patients navigate their concerns and bring the most important questions up in primary care appointments, the Navigator Tool was trialled 2017-2018 with healthcare professionals and their chronic pain patients.